Iraneus/betamedneed/index.md

 # Convenient solutions, better outcomes.

-MedNeed makes it easier for medical care providers to have what they need to provide quality medical care.
+With Medneed, you can have what you need for quality medical care whenever you need it.
+Simply place an order and we handle the process so you can focus on what matters most.